f-sotoodeh/FF/README.txt

 3. __Modifying the metadata of a file__

     Before modifying the metadata of a file user should find the file then they can copy the metadata to a metadata file by running the command `ff rvz`.
-Afterward, the user can modify the newly created metadata file and run `ff update` to add changes to the database.
+Afterward, user can modify the newly created metadata file and run `ff update` to add changes to the database.

 4. __Removing a file__